Category: Red Light District

 You will also want to take a Guided Walking Tour of the district.
 Another popular Guided Tour also includes provides details about the area’s coffeeshops.

 Browse our collection of articles about the Red Light District:

 There is no age limit to visit Amsterdam’s Red Light District, which after all is a residential neighborhood.
 However, there are legal minimum age limits for prostitutes and their clients

 Plus: while prostitution is a legal profession in the Netherlands, human trafficking also takes place.
 There is a hotline where you can report crime anonymously.

-Amsterdam’s Red Light District is home to a bronze statue in honor of prostitutes around the world.
+Amsterdam’s Red Light District is home to a bronze statue in honor of sex workers around the world.

 Situated in front of the Old Church, the oldest building in the city, it is the first and only such monument anywhere.